Not only are mattress protectors a great way to make your mattress last longer — finding the right protector is also key to a good night’s sleep.

-Size: Mattress protectors come in sizes for every type of mattress – including RV’s, sofas and cribs (and mini cribs!).
-See also our article on the common mattress sizes.
+Mattress protectors come in sizes for every type of mattress, including RVs, sofas, and cribs.
+See our article on the common mattress sizes.

 Some mattress protectors (like the Sleep Defense System protector) also offer different depth options so you can find a snug fit without a lot of extra material.

-Fabric: Mattress protectors are made with several softer and more comfortable types of materials (in addition to a waterproof layer).
+Mattress protectors are made with several softer and more comfortable types of materials, in addition to a waterproof layer.
 You may see protectors made with:

 There has been some discussion over the safely using products that contain vinyl (and any toxic gas they may release).
 Many brands are choosing to make waterproof mattress protectors that are vinyl-free.
 You can read more about vinyl mattress protectors here.

-Protectors often come with their own warranty, which will become void if you do not follow the care instructions that are meant for your protector.
+Protectors often come with their own warranty, which will become void if you don’t follow the care instructions that are meant for your protector.

 The more services your mattress protector provides, the higher the price.
 Mattress protectors that offer temperature regulation (like the Bear mattress protector) tend to cost more than a simple waterproof cotton terry protector like Luna or Linenspa.